smarty/gitreview/README.md

 Omitting Repositories:

-If you have repositories in your list that you would still like to audit but aren`t responsible to sign off (it`s code from another team), you can mark them to be omitted from the final report by adding a config variable to the repository.
+If you have repositories in your list that you would still like to audit but aren't responsible to sign off (it's code from another team), you can mark them to be omitted from the final report by adding a config variable to the repository.
 The following command will produce this result: